sahirbhatnagar/sail/README.md

 ## Vignette

-See the [online vignette](http://sahirbhatnagar.com/sail/) for example usage of the functions.
+See the [online vignette](http://sahirbhatnagar.com/sail/) for details about the `sail` model and example usage of the functions.

 ## Model Input